-Work-based, work-related or work placement learning is encouraged and will normally take place in semesters B or C of the programme of study.
-Work-related learning may take a variety of forms and may include live or collaborative projects (where the brief is set by an external agency), time spent working away from the University in or with an established company or organisation, or with an established individual practitioner.
+Work-related learning is encouraged and will normally take place in semesters B or C of the programme of study.
+Work-related learning will typically involve live or collaborative projects, where the brief is set by an external or organisation, or with an established individual practitioner.
 The Programme Tutor, in discussion with the specialist tutor, has to approve any work related learning.